tsathoqqua/limadocs/docs/source/mudlib/test_suite.rst

 .. c:function:: varargs void add_test_fail(string desc, function f, mixed args)

-Add a test to the queue that should return a value evaluating to true.
+Add a test to the queue that should be considered successful if it returns a value evaluating to false.

 .. code-block:: c